hmhobbs/access-queue-service/README.md

+**NOTE:** I have added github as an origin but for the latest commits and issue tracking please visit https://git.hobbs.zone/henry/AccessQueueService

 # AccessQueueService

 AccessQueueService is a microservice API designed to control access to a resource with a limited number of concurrent users.
 It ensures fair access by: